What is SIP Trunking? A 2-Minute Explainer

 A SIP trunk is a virtual collection of channels.
 Its function is similar to that of the traditional phone cables that connected telephone exchanges.
 Each channel enables one incoming and one outgoing call simultaneously.
 If your business handles only a few calls and uses other applications for most communication, you may not need more than one or two channels.

-Understanding how SIP trunking works from a technical and operational standpoint can give resellers and IT leaders a clearer path to deployment.
+Understanding how SIP trunks work from a technical and operational standpoint can give resellers and IT leaders a clearer path to deployment.
 While it appears seamless to the end user, there’s sophisticated infrastructure behind each connection.
 SIP trunks operate by sending signaling packets over IP to establish a session between endpoints.
 Once the session is live, media streams, such as voice or video, flow through RTP (Real-Time Transport Protocol), while SIP continuously manages the session’s state and quality.

 What’s especially important from a deployment perspective is the role of IP PBXs, session border controllers (SBCs), and the SIP trunking provider’s core network.
 A well-designed SIP implementation ensures interoperability between systems, security against toll fraud, and failover routing for redundancy.
 When these components are configured correctly, businesses gain a resilient communication backbone, and resellers can confidently deliver scalable solutions with minimal post-sale maintenance.